 Also, if that software can also edit your web camera video clips, then you can do more with your videos, than if you just use Quicktime.
 That’s one of the reasons I use Camtasia.
 It can also combine web cam and screen captures into one video.
 That’s handy too!

-Check out all the blog posts in this mini course:
+Check out all the lessons in this course:

 - Making Connections